ChakradharSai5/my-notes/content/1 Knowledge Hub/1 My Joyful Interests/People Stories/Others/z Other People Small Notes.md

 - Pradip Kumar Hoon currently in HR -Kaniha is from Barauni from operation dept, his native is Delhi Rohit BMD Kaniha
 -  He worked in private plant, joined as GET -
+Dileep ji ICH Bhubaneswar
+- Has two sons, one studying inter second year, other in 7th class in 2025 June
+- Both at Barhampur, living with his cousin or brother staying in hoste